 1. Ground Rules.

 Rather than imposing all the rules on your children, treat them as the adults they are.
+Brainstorm a list of ground rules together.
 Bring up topics that are important to you and ask them what issues they would like to raise.
 Here is a partial list of important agenda items:

 - How long will the children be at home?